-Professionals and volunteers from the community come into the hall to provide substance abuse counseling, tutoring, pet therapy, life skills classes, spiritual counseling, etc. In addition, several of the juvenile hall staff facilitate cognitive behavioral groups.
+Professionals and volunteers from the community come into the hall to provide; substance abuse counseling, tutoring, pet therapy, life skills classes, spiritual counseling, etc. In addition, several of the Juvenile Hall staff facilitates cognitive behavioral groups.

-Every youth upon entering juvenile hall is assigned a juvenile hall counselor who meets with them weekly.
-In addition, they write up a behavior support plan with the youth every two weeks.
+Every youth upon entering Juvenile Hall is assigned a Juvenile Hall Counselor who meets with them weekly.
+In addition, they write up a behavior support plan with the youth every 2 weeks.

 Napa's Juvenile Hall attempts to individualize rewards and consequences.
 Typically, staff uses a behavior modification point system, whereby youth can earn points and privileges with good behavior and cannot earn maximum points for negative behavior.
-Other interventions include, role modeling, non-verbal and verbal cues, time outs, early bed, special program, failure to earn points, etc. The staff's last resort after exhausting other options would be hands on restraint.
+Other interventions include, role modeling, non-verbal and verbal cues, time outs, early bed, special program, failure to earn points, etc. The staff's last resort after exhausting other options would-be hands-on restraint.

 Youth are encouraged to resolve their own conflicts with staff acting as facilitators.
 If a youth has a grievance or complaint, there are forms posted on the wall in each unit for them to fill out.
-The staff review these first, then the supervisor and then on up the chain of command if not resolved.
+The staff reviews these first, then the supervisor and then on up the chain of command if not resolved.
 In addition, the Juvenile Justice Commission reviews these grievances as well as incident reports in our monthly meetings.